Recently, my home province of Ontario passed new legislation making it legal for Wills to be digitally witnessed.

 Whether they go to a lawyer’s office or use an online service, they still must sign their Will using a pen and have it witnessed by 2 people.
 This is called a wet copy.

 Now, I am all for saving trees.
 However, even as a typical Millennial with my desire to preserve the environment and take advantage of the digital age we live in, I remain in support of Wills and POAs being signed by a person.
 With.
 A. Pen.

 As a litigation law clerk, I have seen far too many occurrences of undue influence from the children, friends, or family of an elderly person… and that is even with the in-person signing of the document.
 Imagine how easily someone could forge 85-year-old mom’s signature if it was done using a digital platform.
 So Easy!
 Too easy!

-Admittedly, I don’t know what security measures would be put in place to protect the testator (the person who the Will is for), but I cannot imagine how they are going to do it.
-Even if we were able to use fingerprint ID or facial recognition technology, a motivated enough person could still hold mom’s face up to the screen, couldn’t they?
+My concern is that it’s too difficult to protect the identity of the testator (the person the Will is for) if the Will is entirely digital.
+Even if we were able to use fingerprint ID or facial recognition technology to verify their identity, a sufficiently motivated person could still hold mom’s face up to the screen, couldn’t they?

-I am open to the idea that an innovator will eventually develop a technology that can prove that a person is in their right mind, fully capable to understand their wishes and their finances and able to sign such an important document, but until then, I believe it is important to continue with the process as it is – in person and on paper.
+I am open to the idea that an innovator will eventually develop a technology that can prove that a person is in their right mind and fully aware of everything that’s going on when they sign a digital Will.
+But until then, I believe it is important to continue with the process as it is: in person, on paper.

-Let’s take a breath, slow down, smell those soon-to-come-up spring roses.
-I, for one, will happily watch Britain, Australia and even our own British Columbia to see how it goes for them with their digitized Wills before Ontarians take on what could be a huge risk to a family’s legacy.
+Let’s take a breath, slow down, and smell those soon-to-come-up spring roses.
+I, for one, will happily watch Britain, Australia, and even our own British Columbia be the guinea pigs in this experiment.
+Let’s see how it goes for them with their digitized Wills before Ontarians take on what could be a huge risk to a family’s legacy.